edunham/site/2015/11/17/installing_rust_without_root.rst

     sed -i 's/   ldconfig/   ldconfig -C ~\/.rust\/ld.so.cache/' build/work/multirust-0.7.0/install.sh

 Then you should be able to ``./install.sh --prefix=~/.rust`` without the prior warning.
 Nasty hack, but the easiest way to get it working today.

+This technically breaks ``rustc`` (since it's dynamically linked), but if you're building a Rust project or library, you'll be using the statically linked ``cargo`` tool and thus won't be affected.

-This, by the way, is why authors of system utilities like ``ldconfig`` should configure them to read their serttings out of environment variables as well as just command-line arguments.
+By the way, this is an example of why people who write system utilities like ``ldconfig`` should make them able to read their serttings out of environment variables as well as just command-line arguments.

 Now you can ``multirust default nightly`` to install rust-nightly and configure it as the default, and you're ready to roll!